Q: Will our rings look just like the wedding rings that I see in stores and magazines?

 Q: How far in advance should we set up our appointment?

-A: I recommend starting the design process at 3-4 months before you want your rings.
+A: I recommend getting starting at least 3-4 months before you want your rings.
 That said, some couples go from initial email to finished rings in less than 1 month.
 It all depends on the type of rings you want to make and mutual availability.
 Some rings do require extra steps by us after your workshop which can take several weeks.
-Please note that weekend appointments are highly sought after and may book out even further especially in the summer months.
+Please note that weekend appointments are highly sought after and book out further than weekdays workshops, especially in spring and summer.
 Contact Stephanie for current workshop availability.

 Q: How long will it take to make our rings?